mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 The next step is to register the environment where the app and the service is deployed.

-For apps deployed to multiple environements, there must be a separate call for each environment.
+For apps deployed to multiple environments, there must be a separate call for each environment.

 You can follow a real example in [Registering the Environment `Production`.](data-hub-api-how-to-examples#reg-env-ex)